 Indiana SR22 Insurance – certificate of financial responsibility

-The Indiana Insurance form is simply an add-on to your auto insurance policy it is not a policy by itself.
+Indiana SR22 Insurance – certificate of financial responsibility – The Indiana SR22 Insurance form is simply an add-on to your auto insurance policy it is not a policy by itself.
 When you are required to file one with the state it allows the state to be notified by the insurance company you use if the policy has been cancelled or lapsed.
 If you let the policy cancel prior to the end of your suspension period the BMV will suspend your license until proof of insurance is received.

 The state of Indiana may require you to obtain SR-22 insurance from an insurance company that operates in the state for the following reasons:

 - Habitual Traffic Violator

 - Operating a vehicle while intoxicated (OWI)

 - Failure to appear in court for a traffic citation

 Where do I get an SR-22 form in Indiana?